ripcordnetworks/Unreal-Tournament/README.md

 5. To test the mutator in the editor add the following command to play in editor (PIE):
 ?mutator=/game/CHANGEME/mutator_CHANGEME.mutator_CHANGEME_C
 6. You may need to fix a few dependencies on weapons or other assets
-7. Places to modify the "CHANGEME" value
+7. Places to modify the "CHANGEME" value: Mutator file names, Mutator descriptions, Mutator author, All weapon and asset file names, All weapon descriptions, Match start splash logo/name
-Mutator file names
-Mutator descriptions
-Mutator author
-All weapon and asset file names
-All weapon descriptions
-Match start splash logo/name
 8. Once you have renamed all the objects/variables and modified the mutator as you like, from within the editor Select Share -> Share Mutator and select the "Mutator_CHANGEME".
 9. First time cooking can take upwards of an hour to complete, afterwards it should take just a few minutes.
 You can find your cooked pak file in C:\Users\YOURNAME\Documents\UnrealTournament\Saved\Paks\MyContent
 Play offline right now to test in the game or upload to your favorite HUB.